strykerin/Ethereum-Blockchain-Explorer/README.md

 ```

 There is a great article by Niels Swimberghe about [how to deploy ASP.NET Blazor WebAssembly to GitHub Pages](https://swimburger.net/blog/dotnet/how-to-deploy-aspnet-blazor-webassembly-to-github-pages).
 It has a video and a step by step guide on how to deploy a Blazor WebAssembly application to GitHub Pages and how to solve the problems when doing so.

-## Conclusion

-In this article we have created an Ethereum Blockchain Explorer using the new Blazor WebAssembly framework.
-We also have published this application to GitHub Pages using GitHub Actions.